princeton-nlp/SWE-agent/docs/background/architecture.md

 # Architecture

+!!! warning "Out of date"
+    This page is a bit out of date for SWE-agent 1.0.0.
+We're working on it!

 This page walks you through the general architecture of the SWE-agent package.
 Want to just run it?
 Jump ahead to the [installation](../installation/index.md) or [usage](../usage/index.md) sections.

 ![architecture](../assets/architecture.png)